elanbmiller/SchoolWork-and-Projects/332S/Lab0/ReadMe.txt

 Lab 0

+Assignment: you will implement a simple C++ program that can (1) read in and parse command line arguments, (2) open a file and read in strings from it, and (3) parse those strings as the definitions of cards in a standard playing deck for bridge, cribbage, poker, etc. Your program will print out what was read and parsed from the file so you can check easily that it worked correctly.

+In subsequent lab assignments you will use these features to generate sets of cards, generate different combinations of the cards in a set, and order the different combinations according to various scoring functions.

 Warnings/Errors:
 1. Program was crashing when no command line arguments were entered (other than the program), and this was occuring because I was returning the usage